Webster Community Power

 History: Webster Community Power was created at the recommendation of the Energy Committee to the Select Board.
 The Select Board appointed the Energy Committee to be the Electric Aggregation Committee (EAC) for Webster Community Power.
 Upon review, the EAC recommended joining Community Power Coalition of New Hampshire (CPCNH) and appointing Martin Bender and David Hemenway as Board Member and Alternate Board Member to the CPCNH Board of Directors, which the Select Board did.
 Upon further refinement of the program, handouts were made and distributed at Webster Old Home Day, between the Library and Historic Society tables.

-Please see the handout from Webster Old Home Day here, which has also been made available at the Town Offices and Library, as well as the presentation slides from the public hearings.
+You can find the handout from Webster Old Home Day here, which has also been made available at the Town Offices and Library, as well as the presentation slides from the public hearings.